saransh738/MTL458-BUILDING-A-SHELL/README.md

 # Building a Shell
 ## Problem Statement
 We will first build a simple shell, much like the bash shell of Linux.
 A shell takes in user input, forks one or more child processes using the fork system call, calls exec from these children to execute user commands, and reaps the dead children using the wait system call.
-Learn about the fork system call and all variants of the wait and exec system calls before you begin this assignment.
 # Details
 * Build a simple Linux shell using C. On executing your code, the shell should display a prompt and ask the user for input.
 The format of the prompt should be as follows:
 ```` [{ current_directory }∼$ ] ````